Company (United States Army): Infantry company

-Infantry companies which belonged to the Regular Army's ten original regiments (1st through 10th) were authorized a captain, first lieutenant, second lieutenant, four sergeants (one of whom was first sergeant), four corporals, two musicians, and 42 privates (some regiments were authorized up to 72 privates per company).
+Infantry companies which belonged to the Regular Army's ten original regiments (1st through 10th) were authorized a captain, a first lieutenant, a second lieutenant, four sergeants (one of whom was first sergeant), four corporals, two musicians, and 42 privates (some regiments were authorized up to 72 privates per company).
 After the war started, nine new infantry regiments (11th through 19th) were created and authorized companies with a slightly different structure, adding a fifth sergeant, four additional corporals, and between 64 and 82 privates, for a total of between 82 and 100 personnel.

 Infantry companies in the Volunteer Army mirrored the "new" Regular companies but added a wagoner, bringing their total to between 83 and 101 personnel.
 The wagoner was in charge of the company's supply wagon, although during the war supply wagons were organized into trains placed under the control of regimental and higher commands.

 A company could be further divided into smaller sub-units, although these were rarely used in actual battle (with the exception of skirmishing) given the linear tactics of the time.
 One company could split into two platoons, with each divided into two sections and each section into two squads.
 The smallest sub-unit were "comrades in battle" or the four men adjacent to each other in the line of battle.
 Conversely, two companies operating together were considered a division.